Laura0607/PBfB2018/README.md

 >>>
 ```

-	or
+or:
 Run the script **step_4b.py** to print a phylogenetic tree for your multiple sequence alignment.

+## Step_5: Cleaning and trimming a multiple sequence alignment by using " trimAl"

+Runs the script **step_5.sh** to trim the alignment
+In this script the trimAl tool is used combined with an automatic method to decide the optimal thresholds for trimming.
+Parameters can be changed by changing the script.
+Output will be saved with a PHYLIP format
+Also an HTML file will be created containing the trimAl's trimming summary.

-## Step_5: Building a tree with the R package "ape".
+## Step_6: Building a tree with the R package "ape".

-## Step_6: Combine a reference DNA sequence and short DNA sequences from different samples in 1 FASTA file.
+## Step_7: Combine a reference DNA sequence and short DNA sequences from different samples in 1 FASTA file.

 The same procedure as in Step_2 will be used in order to combnine the files.
 Use the command line in the terminal in order to combine the files into one FASTA file.
-Save this new file in the Results_6 directory within the Step_6 directory:
+Save this new file in the Results_7 directory within the Step_7 directory:

 ```
-cd ~/PBfB2018/Step_6/Data_6/
+cd ~/PBfB2018/Step_7/Data_7/
-cat *fa > ~/PBfB2018/Step_6/Results_6/all.fa
+cat *fa > ~/PBfB2018/Step_7/Results_7/all.fa
 ```

-## Step_7: Multiple sequence alignment and trimming the alignments.
+## Step_8: Multiple sequence alignment and trimming the alignments.

 Perform a multiple sequence alignment by using the tool **"clustalw"** as shown in Step_4.
 Since the reference DNA sequence is much longer compared to the other sequences, it will be useful to trim the alignments in such a way that only the covered part will be visible.